 9. No-chemical cosmetics and personal care items

-Average Cost: Depends on product
+Average Cost: Depends on the product

 - Personal care products such as deodorant, toothpaste, and makeup often contain potentially harmful chemicals.
 These chemicals can be absorbed into the body, cause skin irritation, or lead to environmental contamination.